-Prevention of mother-to-child transmission (PMTCT) has had a significant impact in reducing new HIV infections, from 4,400 new child infections in 2009 to 3,400 in 2013.
-Despite the reduction, HIV treatment coverage for children living with HIV remains low at around 15% for children aged 0-14 years.
-Progress has been made in decreasing the number of deaths among HIV-positive children under the age of five from 23% in 2009 to 18% in 2013.1
+Prevention of mother-to-child transmission (PMTCT) has had a significant impact in reducing new HIV infections, from 4,400 new child infections in 2009 to 1,300 in 2015.
+HIV treatment coverage for children living with HIV has improved over recent years and stood at 56% in 2015.
+However, this is still far below recommended coverage levels.26 Progress has also been made in decreasing the number of deaths among HIV-positive children under the age of five from 860 in 2004 to 260 in 2014.27

 Prisoners and HIV in Lesotho

 A further key affected population in Lesotho is prisoners.
-Research has found that within the prison system, 31.4% of male inmates are living with HIV.
-Both inmates and prison staff have an increased perceived vulnerability to HIV, with 76.7% of male and 61.6% of female inmates and 80.8% of male and 71.5% of female prison staff stating an increased risk of contracting HIV within the prison environment.
-Due to this increased perceived risk, HIV testing among these populations is relatively high, with over 80% testing for HIV in the last 12 months.2
+Research conducted in 2012 found a third (31.4%) of male inmates were living with HIV.
+Interestingly, 76.7% of male and 61.6% of female inmates and 80.8% of male and 71.5% of female prison staff surveyed saw themselves as having an increased risk of contracting HIV within the prison environment.
+Due to this increased perceived risk, HIV testing among this group is relatively high, with over 80% of those questioned testing for HIV in the last 12 months.28